houseofai/runremotely/README.md

 # runremotely

-**runremotely help fitting your model on an aws ec2 instance.**
+**runremotely help to fit your model on an aws ec2 instance.**
 It's simple to use:
 1. It turns on the ec2 instance
 2. Run the model on it
 3. Send the model back
 4. Terminate the ec2 instance

 **Warning:** This package is still under development.
-Check your AWS Console for any running ec2 instances that might have not been shut down
+Check your AWS Console for any running ec2 instances that might not have been shut down.

 As an example: